Theoretical investigations on Kerr and Faraday rotations in topological multi-Weyl Semimetals: Kerr and Faraday Rotations from thin film of mWSMs

-It is important to note that when linearly polarized light incidents on the mWSM surface and propagates perpendicular to the separation between the Weyl nodes (i.e., $\perp$ to $z$-axis), the Kerr (Faraday) rotation vanishes because, in this case, the off-diagonal component of the conductivity which gives rise to reflection (transmission) coefficient becomes zero.
-This fact can help distinguish the surfaces of mWSM with and without hosting Fermi arcs in experiments.
+It is worth noting that when linearly polarized light incidents on the mWSM surface and propagates perpendicular to the separation between the Weyl nodes (i.e., $\perp$ to $z$-axis), the Kerr (Faraday) rotation vanishes because as the off-diagonal component of the conductivity tensor giving rise to reflection (transmission) coefficient becomes zero.
+This fact can help distinguish the surfaces of mWSMs with and without hosting Fermi arcs in experiments.